seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 Steps
 ----
 1. Set up an S3 bucket
-    a.
-Download the VCSA for 6.7, 7.0, and 8.0 into it
+    *  Download the VCSA for 6.7, 7.0, and 8.0 into it
-    b.
-Download the modified ISOs for ESXI 6.7, 7.0, and 8.0 into it
+    *  Download the modified ISOs for ESXI 6.7, 7.0, and 8.0 into it
-        c.
-See the *MODIFYING ESXI ISOs* section that describes how make them do an automated Kickstart install from http://192.168.20.1/KS.CFG
+       *  See the *MODIFYING ESXI ISOs* section that describes how make them do an automated Kickstart install from http://192.168.20.1/KS.CFG

 2. Set up a VPC